top of page

 Backcountry hike to Paradise Valley (Banff National Park) in autumn.

-I’m not a big what if person, and I was never an always overly-prepared person.
+I’m not a big fan of what if s, and I was never an always overly-prepared person.
 But I am friends with a few Search and Rescue volunteers.
 The one thing they’ve always emphasised, other than to be properly dressed and equipped for a hike, is to be prepared for a much longer stay outdoors, possibly even an overnight stay.
 It sounds scary and morbid, but that preparation could literally mean the difference between a rescue and a recovery.

 Most places you will hike won’t have cell service and an emergency can happen within a millisecond.
 Being a long way from your car could mean hours of waiting for help.
 Are you prepared?